BramVanroy/trimbed/README.md

     selection.top_k=32000 corpus.batch_size=2000 embeddings.dtype=bfloat16
 ```

-Override values are parsed as YAML scalars, so `32000` is an int, `false` a bool and
-`[a, b]` a list, while a bare word stays a string, so no shell quoting is needed.

-Unknown YAML keys are rejected rather than ignored, so typos fail loudly.
-The same
-applies to a mistyped override path: `selection.tpo_k=5` is an error, not a no-op.

 ### How selection works

 ```
 kept = union(structural, requested, corpus)  ->  close over dependencies  ->  apply cap
 ```

-1. Structural: added/special tokens, whatever the post-processor names, the unk token,
+1. Always kept: structural tokens, i.e. added/special tokens, whatever the post-processor names,
-   and (for byte-level tokenizers) all 256 byte-alphabet characters.
-Always kept;
+   the unk token, and (for byte-level tokenizers) all 256 byte-alphabet characters
-   dropping them breaks encoding outright.
 2. Requested: `keep_presets`, `keep_tokens`, `keep_token_ids`, `keep_token_files`,
    `keep_patterns`, `keep_texts` and `keep_chat_template`.
 These are a floor, not a
-   filter: they can only grow the vocabulary.
+   filter: they can only grow the vocabulary by specifying what you want to *keep*.
 3. Corpus: the frequency ranking cut by whichever of `coverage`, `top_k` and `min_count`
    are set.
-Setting several applies the strictest.
+Setting several applies the strictest, most narrow view.
 4. Dependency closure: see below.
 5. Cap: if `max_vocab_size` is exceeded, the least-frequent tokens are dropped until it
    fits.
-This can remove tokens you explicitly requested; the report lists them.
+This can remove tokens you explicitly requested so the output report lists them.

 Every kept token records why it survived, and the report breaks that down by reason.

 #### Keeping a prompt intact

-`keep_tokens` needs the vocabulary entry, which nobody knows by hand: ` assistant` is
+`keep_tokens` needs the exact vocabulary entry, which nobody knows by hand: ` assistant` is
 `Ġassistant` in one tokenizer and `▁assistant` in the next, and may not be one token at
+all.

-all. `keep_texts` asks the question the other way round (it encodes the text with the
+So to make it easier for you, `keep_texts` asks the question the other way round (it
-original tokenizer and keeps whatever ids came out), so the text goes on tokenizing
+encodes the text with the original tokenizer and keeps whatever ids came out),
-exactly as it does now.
-It needs no corpus, and it is verified afterwards:
+so the text goes on tokenizing exactly as it does now.
+It needs no corpus, and it
+is verified afterwards:

 ```yaml
 selection:
   keep_texts: ["### Instruction:\n", "### Response:\n"]
 ```

-The text is encoded with `add_special_tokens=False`, so what is kept is what the text
-itself is made of, not the `[CLS]`/`[SEP]` pair a post-processor would wrap around it --
-those are structural and kept regardless.
-A special token written out inside the text is
-still matched as one, since that is genuinely what the text encodes to.

 `keep_chat_template` does the same for the tokenizer's own chat template, and is on by
 default.
-The template's Jinja is stripped rather than rendered, so nothing has to be
+The template's Jinja is stripped to only the literals (such as `<|im_start|>`).
-invented and no template can raise: what is kept is the literal text it emits (including
-branches a single rendered conversation would never reach), the strings quoted inside its
-markup, and the standard role names, which a ChatML-style template substitutes from the
-message and therefore never names.

-This matters more than it looks.
-Nothing breaks without it, since the template still
-renders and the special tokens are structural anyway, but the words around them fragment
-into characters, so every SFT or RL example silently pays extra tokens on boilerplate
-and the prompt no longer tokenizes to the ids it trained on.

 #### Dependency closure

 BPE builds `"the"` by merging `"t"` with `"he"`.
-Keep `"the"` but drop `"he"` and the
+If we keep `"the"` but drop `"he"`,
-token stays in the vocabulary while becoming unreachable: text silently fragments into
-`t`, `h`, `e` instead of failing. `trimbed` therefore closes the kept set over each
+`"the"` becomes unreachable. `trimbed` therefore closes the kept set over each
 token's merge ancestry, and the size cap only ever removes tokens nothing else depends
 on.
-WordPiece, Unigram and WordLevel compose no tokens from others, so they need none of
-this and declare no dependencies.

 ### Presets

-`uv run trimbed presets` prints them with a line on what each one selects.
+`trimbed presets` prints them with a line on what each one selects.
+Highly recommended
-An installed copy of the package has the same listing under `trimbed presets`.

-`structural`, and its parts `added_tokens`, `special_tokens`, `unk` and `byte_alphabet`,
-resolve to tokens the trim keeps whether or not you name them.
-Naming one is still how a
-run without a corpus gets a must-keep source, which is why a bare `--model` falls back to
-`structural`.

-The opt-in ones are `single_characters`, `ascii_letters`, `digits`, `alphanumeric`,
-`punctuation`, `whitespace`, `ascii_printable`, and `script:<Name>` (e.g. `script:Latin`,
-`script:Cyrillic`).

-Presets match on each token's decoded surface form, so `Ġthe` (byte-level for `" the"`) and
-`##ing` (WordPiece for `"ing"`) match the same way their plain text would.
+to run this to better understand which ones are available and which ones are on by default.

 ## What the trimmed tokenizer keeps

 The trimmed document is round-tripped through `save_pretrained` and
-`AutoTokenizer.from_pretrained` rather than rebuilt from scratch, so everything outside
+`AutoTokenizer.from_pretrained` so everything outside tokenizer.json survives:
-tokenizer.json survives: the chat template, `model_max_length`, the special-tokens map and
-the rest of tokenizer_config.json.
-Added tokens keep their id-linked entries in
+the chat template, `model_max_length`, the special-tokens map and the rest of tokenizer_config.json.
-`added_tokens_decoder`, and their matching flags (`single_word`, `lstrip`, `rstrip`,
+Added tokens keep their id-linked entries in `added_tokens_decoder`, and their matching flags (`single_word`, `lstrip`, `rstrip`,
 `normalized`, `special`) are restored from the source, which is what keeps a chat template
-tokenizing to exactly the ids it did before. `keep_chat_template` covers the other half of
+tokenizing to exactly the ids it did before.
-that: the flags keep the control tokens matching, the selection keeps the words between
-them from fragmenting.

 ## Trimming the model

 With `trim_model: true` the embedding table, and the output head if there is one, is
-gathered down to the surviving rows.
-That covers tied and untied heads, a head bias (a
+trimmed too by only select the relevant rows of the table.
+We cover tied and untied heads, a head bias (a
 masked-LM head has one even when its weights are tied, and tying does not carry it along),
 encoder-decoders, and encoders with no head at all.
 Token ids stored on the config and the
 generation config follow the remap, including the ones a multimodal checkpoint keeps on
 `config.text_config` rather than at the top level.
+That said, multimodal models have not been
+thoroughly tested so make sure to add a bug report in case you encounter issues.

-`pad_to_multiple_of` rounds the matrix up past the end of the vocabulary, and transformers
+As is relatively well known and common, `pad_to_multiple_of` rounds the matrix up past
-fills the rows it adds from the mean of the existing embeddings, which leaves `generate`
-able to emit an id the tokenizer cannot decode.
-Those rows, and the matching head rows and
-bias entries, are zeroed, so their logits sit at the bias rather than among the real ones.

-Three more things are worth knowing.

-### The checkpoint is loaded as the class it says it is

-`AutoModel` returns the base model, so a `...ForCausalLM` or `...ForMaskedLM` checkpoint
-would load without its head: for an untied head that silently discards trained weights, and
-the saved config would advertise the demoted architecture. `trimbed` therefore reads
-`config.architectures` and loads that class, falling back to `AutoModel` only for
-remote-code checkpoints whose class transformers does not export.
-Override it with
-`embeddings.auto_class` when the checkpoint is wrong or you deliberately want the bare
-encoder.

-### Verification comes in two strengths

-`verify` re-encodes sample texts and proves the vocabulary was renumbered faithfully.
-The
-samples are `selection.keep_texts` followed by a reservoir sample of the corpus, so a trim
-driven by must-keep rules alone still gets checked, and the texts you asked to keep
-encodable are the first thing proven and the first thing the model comparison sees.
-It
-cannot see whether the embedding rows followed that renumbering, because it never runs the
-model. `verify_model` does: it reloads the original and the just-written trimmed model,
-runs both on a handful of samples and compares last hidden states plus, when there is an
-output head, its logits gathered through the remap.
-That is the end-to-end proof that the
-gather index, the head and the remapped config ids agree.
-An encoder-decoder is given one
-decoder step at its own `decoder_start_token_id`, since it will not run on `input_ids`
-alone and its head would otherwise stay out of the comparison.
-It costs two more model
-loads; turn it off with `--no-verify-model` when that is too expensive.

-Note what neither check covers: they prove the trimmed model computes the same thing as the
-original for text made of kept tokens.
-They say nothing about how well the model does on
-text it now tokenizes into more pieces, and nothing about representation quality if you
-trim away a language the model was relying on.

-### Sidecar files are carried over

-`save_pretrained` writes weights, configs and the tokenizer, and nothing else, so a
-sentence-transformers checkpoint would lose `modules.json` and `1_Pooling/`, and
-`SentenceTransformer` would silently reopen the result with default mean pooling.
-Files
-matching `sidecar_patterns` are copied from the source repository (Hub or local); nothing
-the trim itself wrote is ever overwritten.
+the end of the vocabulary to a value that ensures efficient tensor-core processing.

 ## Output